RafiNafi/SQLConverter/README.md

 7. Run the command: "flask --app main/BackendFlask run" (should start the development flask server)

 To close the application just press "CONTROL + C" or close the console.

+Other important things to consider before using the conversion:
+- need to use aliases as prefix for column names (alias.column)
+- relationship arrow names from JOINS are placeholders